 Included in the check-in form is the reference to the myITProcess review, which helps outline alignment audits.
 This was previously the 19-item checklist audit.
 Now there are hundreds of controls we check.
 The alignment audit reports are utilized by your Technology Officer to together with you plan technology changes:

-Whether you’re looking for IT monitoring services or application software training in Chicago, our System Analysts can help.
-To learn more about our managed IT or server monitoring services, reach out to an XLnetter today.
+To learn more about our IT services, reach out to an XLnetter today.

 We realize we are not perfect, but we strive for it constantly!